CVE-2023-33294 was published today, outlining a vulnerability in

 Technical Details

 Exploiting this vulnerability is simple.
-Commands are issued to the server as key-value pairs in the format application/x-www-form-urlencoded
+Commands are issued to the server as key-value pairs in the format application/x-www-form-urlencoded.
+Here is a working example below that will return the contents of the build.prop file.

 How It Works